 The MicroLight Smart Laser

-The MicroLight Laser is a Gallium-Aluminum-Arsenide (GaAlAs) Laser that has wavelength of 830 nanometers (nm) with a power output of 90 milliwatts (mw).
-At this wavelength and power the MicroLight Smart Laser has a penetration of approximately 2 inches with a 1-inch lateral spread.
+The MicroLight Laser is a Gallium-Aluminum-Arsenide (GaAlAs) Laser that has a wavelength of 830 nanometers (nm) with a power output of 90 milliwatts (mW).
+At this wavelength and power, the MicroLight Smart Laser has a penetration of approximately 2 inches with a 1-inch lateral spread.

-The 830nm (GaAlAs) wavelength is the most therapeutically effective wavelength for deep lying pain and healing deep tissue.
-There are 30+ years of clinical studies that prove the 830nm range is the optimal wave-length.
+The 830nm wavelength is the most therapeutically effective wavelength for deep-lying pain and deep healing tissue.
+30+ years of clinical studies prove the 830nm range is the optimal wavelength.